paanwaris/bean/README.md

 - **Niche Delineation**: Fits ellipsoids to thinned data to define the fundamental niche.

-- **Projection**: Maps the corrected niche back into geographic space for less biased predictions.

 ## Installing the Package

 The development version of `bean` can be installed from GitHub: